Predict the major products formed when benzene reacts (just once)... | Channels for Pearson+

 Textbook Question

-Predict the major products formed when benzene reacts (just once) with the following reagents. (e) isobutylene + HF
+Predict the major products formed when benzene reacts (just once) with the following reagents. (f) fuming sulfuric acid

 Verified Solution